 • The resource is a source of expertise in primate biology, management and husbandry that can be accessed by anyone, anytime.
 The center offers training opportunities for undergraduate, graduate and veterinary medical students as well as professionals from the academic and business research communities.

-You can also download our Biologics Request Form (pdf).
+You can also download our Animal and Biologics Request Form (pdf).
 Please fill in the form and fax it back to the number on the form.

 Laboratory Reference Value Registry

 The center provides a registry of normal reference values and biologic reagents for both owl monkeys and squirrel monkeys.
 Laboratories both within and outside the resource are routinely evaluating reagents such as antibodies in experiments, but this information has only been available piecemeal in published reports.
 The Office of AIDS Research and the National center for Research Resources (NCRR) have said there is a need to develop and test new and existing reagents for use in alternative nonhuman primate species.
 This registry brings together information from a number of different sources to provide a single point of reference.